sanjaysaha-developer/Presales-Knowledge-Hub/README.md

-# Contract Hub - RAG-based Contract Management System
+# Contract Hub - RAG-based Contract Management System with LangGraph Agents

-A comprehensive enterprise contract management system powered by Retrieval-Augmented Generation (RAG), built with Node.js, React, and Google Gemini for AI-powered contract generation.
+A comprehensive enterprise contract management system powered by Retrieval-Augmented Generation (RAG) and LangGraph agents, built with Node.js, React, Google Gemini, and OpenAI for advanced AI-powered contract generation and intelligent assistance.

 ## Features

 - **RAG-Powered Contract Generation**: Generate contracts from proposals using AI with retrieval from a knowledge base
+- **LangGraph AI Agents**: Advanced multi-step reasoning agents for complex queries and analysis
+- **Intelligent Contract Analysis**: Specialized agents for risk assessment, compliance checking, and clause explanation
+- **Presales Strategic Advice**: AI-powered recommendations for sales opportunities and competitive positioning
 - **Template Management**: Create, version, and approve contract templates with placeholders and conditional logic
 - **Smart Validation**: Validate contracts against proposals using rule-based and semantic checks
 - **Knowledge Base**: Vector-based document storage for intelligent clause retrieval